Ag Insurance Products

 Producers must

-• Report acreage and any required protection accurately
+- Report acreage and any required production accurately

 Producers will receive